bardellis/8_weeks_dannys_challenge/Case Study #5 - Data Mart/solution.md

 USE data_mart;

--- Conclusion
+## Conclusion
-/*This case study actually is based off a real life change in Australia retailers where plastic bags were no longer provided for free - as you can expect, some customers would have changed their shopping behaviour because of this change!
+This case study actually is based off a real life change in Australia retailers where plastic bags were no longer provided for free - as you can expect, some customers would have changed their shopping behaviour because of this change!
 Analysis which is related to certain key events which can have a significant impact on sales or engagement metrics is always a part of the data analytics menu.
 Learning how to approach these types of problems is a super valuable lesson and hopefully these ideas can help you next time you’re faced with a tough problem like this in the workplace!